 The Cardiovascular System

-Cocaine affects the body in a variety of ways, but the damage outweighs any potential benefits of use.
-In addition to the various negative effects on the brain and body, with each use of cocaine comes the risk of overdose and ultimately death.
+Cocaine affects the body in a variety of ways, but the dangers outweigh any potential benefits of non-medical use.
+With each use of cocaine comes the risk lasting negative consequences, including possible death.